secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

 1. Rolly will be categorized by Business Partners so that they can see their impacting programs easily.

 #### Finance Engagement Meeting
-- Purpose: Align with Finance Business Partners on projects in flight and priortizie backlog.
+- Purpose: Align with Finance Business Partners on projects in flight and prioritize backlog.
 Get clear on what projects have dependencies and which are mutually exclusive.
 Log decisions and communicate them out.
 During this meeting we use [Rolly](https://gitlab.com/gitlab-com/business-technology/business-technology-ops/-/issues?scope=all&utf8=%E2%9C%93&state=all&label_name%5B%5D=EntApps-weekly-rollup) to cover project status, what's in progress and what is blocked.
    - Frequency: Monthly
    - Participants: Enterprise Applications (host), Revenue, Accounting, Billing

 #### Fulfillment / Sales Systems Engagement Meeting
-- Purpose: Technical and Delivery Alignment between Sale Systems, Fullfillment and Enterprise Applications.
+- Purpose: Technical and Delivery Alignment between Sale Systems, Fulfillment and Enterprise Applications.
 Roadmap and Delivery Date Focused.
 Backlog review, log decisions and communicate them out.
    - Frequency: Bi-weekly
    - Participants: Enterprise Applications (host), Sales Systems, Fulfillment